UDASE-CHiME2023/jsPsych-P.835-listening-test/jsPsych-P.835-listening-test/Manual_experiment.md

 # How to run the experiment?

-## Hosting

-The experiment is hosted on this GitHub repository, using GitHub Pages.
-The experiment loads in the client browser using an HTML link (see HTML links section below), and it can then be performed locally.

-To avoid potential issues with the internet connection, you may prefer to download/clone this repository and run/open the HTML files locally.
+Download/clone this repository and run/open the HTML files locally.

 ## Data